Save up to £440 on your energy bills with proper loft insulation!

 The Euroclasses standardised testing of materials is crucial in ensuring fire safety during construction and insulation upgrades, including materials for loft insulation.

-Here’s a brief summary of the main fire ratings for the most popular loft insulation materials, raging from A1 (best) to F (worst):
+Here’s a summary of the main fire ratings for the most popular loft insulation materials, raging from A1 (best) to F (worst):

 Which factors influence loft insulation flammability?

-When considering whether loft insulation is fireproof, it's important to recognise the factors influencing its flammability.
+When considering whether loft conversion insulation is fireproof, it's important to recognise the factors influencing its flammability.
 Here’s a summary:

 1. Material composition: The flammability of a material is significantly influenced by the amount of organic materials present and their calorific value, which refers to the heat energy released when the substance burns completely.